 - The required pin size (as of 2020) is 1000 x 1500 pixels (px).
 For infographics, it’s 800 x 2000 pixels (px).

 - Have at least 3-4 brand colours for your pins.
-You can go on Pinterest to look up colour samples just by typing in “colour palette”.
+You can go on Pinterest to look up colour samples for brands just by typing in “colour palette”.

 - Don’t add clutter in your images.
 Make them minimal as possible- this mean more white space.
 If you need to make your pins unique to your brand, add in a few shapes, graphics or lines.